 1. They have a strong sense of identity

-They know who they are, which means they also know – specifically – what they do and do not want in a partner, what works and what doesn’t.
-While this is fantastic in terms of being able to choose wisely, it ultimately diminishes their pool of prospects pretty significantly.
+They are confident in who they are, which means they also know – specifically – what they do and do not wish in a partner, what works and what doesn’t.
+While this is great in terms of being able to pick wisely, it ultimately decreases their pool of prospects quite a lot.

 2. Left unchecked, their hyper-intuitiveness can wreck relationships

 3. Many are in the throes of twin flame relationships

 4. They typically have a bigger aim that must be attended to first – one that love would distract them from

 5. They will not settle for anything less than soulmate love